 SSEL also supports lab-in-the-field experimentation, with a portable laboratory, as well as traditional survey and field experimentation.
 SSEL is open to experimentalists from all social sciences and encourages collaborators from economics, political science, sociology, and public policy.

+Apart from the wider NYUAD community.
 SSEL currently has a participant pool with approximately 500 members which continues to expand.
-Apart from the NYUAD community, our members so far have included students from the following universities: